Research Team

 VICTORIA C. FONTAN

-Victoria Christine Fontan is also a Member of the HumanDHS Board of Directors, the HumanDHS Global Advisory Board, the HumanDHS Global Core Team, the HumanDHS Research Team, and the HumanDHS Education Team.
+Victoria Christine Fontan is a Member of the HumanDHS Board of Directors, the HumanDHS Global Advisory Board, the HumanDHS Global Core Team, the HumanDHS Research Team, and the HumanDHS Education Team.
 She is furthermore the former Co-Editor of the Journal of Human Dignity and Humiliation Studies (JHDHS).

 GAKUBA THÉOGÈNE-OCTAVE